-The Funeral Service Training Trust of New Zealand (FSTT) is the Industry Training Organisation (ITO) for the funeral industry in New Zealand.
+The Funeral Service Training Trust of New Zealand (FSTT) was the Industry Training Organisation (ITO) for the funeral industry in New Zealand until ITO's were phased out by the RoVE review in 2021.
+Ownership of the two qualifications was voluntarily signed over to the Toitu Te Waiora Workforce Development Council in September 2022.

 FSTT was among the first to be accredited when ITOs were created in the early 1990’s.
-As an ITO, FSTT is responsible for overseeing the national qualifications in Funeral Services.
-It does this by registering unit standards on the national frame work and by arranging the delivery of the qualifications.
+As an ITO, FSTT was responsible for overseeing the national qualifications in Funeral Services by registering unit standards on the national frame work and by arranging the delivery of the qualifications.

 FSTT is also responsible for the ongoing training of funeral directors and embalmers in New Zealand.
 This task is mainly carried out though seminars run on behalf of different groups and the awarding of Training Hour Credits towards their funeral directing or embalming practising certificates.

 While work of the Trust carried out over the last few years has been challenging, frustrating, interesting and rewarding, it is by no means over.
-The on-going responsibility of the Trust as a Industry Training Organisation brings with it a commitment to implement and review current and future training modules and programmes to reflect and meet the demands of industry and society.
+The on-going responsibility of the Trust brings with it a commitment to implement and review current and future training modules and programmes to reflect and meet the demands of industry and society.

 What is a trust?